-We have an exciting opportunity for a Veterinary Nurse to join the Clinic in Merthyr Tydfil.
-You’ll be joining our veterinary team helping with nursing, anaesthetics and reception duties.
+We’re looking for a Veterinary Nurse to join our Clinic in Merthyr Tydfil to assist our veterinary team by helping with nursing, anesthetics and reception duties.

-Our rota system is life balance friendly, with the first shift of the day being 8.00-16.00 and the latest being 10.00-18.00 with a bank holiday weekend and one in four weekends with two days off in lieu the following week.
+Our rota system is life/work balance friendly, with the first shift of the day being 8.00-16.00 and the latest being 10.00-18.00, you’ll only be working on one bank holiday weekend and one in four weekends with two days off in lieu the following week.

 The role is focused on direct medical and surgical patient care, utilising your nursing capabilities in both medical and surgical roles

 Triage patients for the attention of the veterinary surgeon